excaliburhan/LittleMD/README.md

 2. move changed_node_modules files to cover node_modules files
 3. if you want to use qiniu upload, change `config.example.js` to `config.js`
 4. open nwjs.app to use the app
-5. add your code and `npm run pack` to build a new app which locates at build directory
+5. add your code and `npm run build` to build a new app which locates at build directory